adbar/trafilatura/docs/tests.rst

 .. code-block:: bash

-    $ pip install -e .
+    $ pip install -e ".[all]"
     $ python3 tests/eval_gate.py

+The ``all`` extra matches the environment of the CI gate cell; a plain install can score slightly differently on non-UTF-8 pages.
 Editing the annotations or an HTML input requires a re-pin with ``python3 tests/eval_gate.py --update``.
-A re-pin never lowers the baseline on its
-own: a measured F1 below a pinned floor keeps the floor and exits non-zero, and accepting a lower bar takes an explicit ``--allow-regression``.
+A re-pin never lowers the baseline on its own: a measured F1 below a pinned floor keeps the floor and exits non-zero, and accepting a lower bar takes an explicit ``--allow-regression``.

+On Windows, the corpus fingerprint requires the HTML inputs exactly as
+committed: on a clone made before the ``.gitattributes`` rules were added, run ``git add --renormalize .`` and reset (or re-clone) so line endings match the repository.

 Comparing Trafilatura with other extractors needs the ``eval`` extra: